fylein/fyle-integrations-settings-api/README.md

     python webhook_tests/executor.py booker 123

 * Make sure to follow the steps mentioned in the test cases file, to simulate the behaviour.

+* You can edit the payload to change the values of email, expense date, booker, traveller etc.